Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 These behaviors point to the kind of insecurity that facilitates controlling behavior.

 Quieting those insecurities is of vital importance.
-They will fuel controlling behavior and ruin healthy relationships.
+They will fuel controlling behavior and ruin healthy relationships if you let them.

 10. Don’t punish your partner for your ex’s crimes.

-If you were in a relationship where your partner lied or cheated or betrayed you in some other way, you might have adopted a controlling approach to subsequent partners in an effort to stop them from doing the same thing.
+If your ex lied, cheated, or betrayed you in some other way, you might have adopted a controlling approach to subsequent partners in an effort to stop them doing the same thing.

 Either way, you try to control the outcome of the relationship by controlling your partner’s every move.